-The financial statements have been prepared on the historical cost convention, modified to include certain financial instruments at fair value.
+The financial statements have been prepared on the historical cost convention.
 The principal accounting policies adopted are set out below.

 Under Companies Act 2006, s454, on a voluntary basis, the directors can amend these financial statements if they subsequently prove to be defective.